jwyuen/marsupial-king-bspwm-rice/README.md

 These are included and part of the install script:

-* Iosevka Term Extended Medium
+* Fira Code Medium Nerd Font Complete Mono
 * Mononoki Regular Nerd Font Complete